Running any AI code assistant inside Docker

 • Fragmentation: Often we also code on different machines, with different operating systems or editors, and we may use different vendors for different tasks, which may require different logins.
 Setting this up, especially if we care about privacy, can be a big headache.

-This post proposes one way to fix this.
+This post provides one way to fix this.
 In a nutshell, the idea is to run OpenCode inside of a Docker image.

 How does this fix it?